notshi/dump/README.md

 ## 💩 dump

- A live movie dump of The Light Cinema in Bradford.
+Live movie showings at The Light Cinema Bradford in a sortable list.

+### Thanks

+https://github.com/tristen/tablesort made the table sortable!

+### Licence

+MIT